 CRE participants discuss smart grid and cybersecurity in Mexico City, Mexico, during an activity in September 2014.

-NARUC experts assisted CRE in developing new tariff instructions for electricity, including documents and methodologies for billing and rate design.
-CRE previously did not have specific procedures or formulas for billing or rate design.
+Through USAID support, NARUC experts assisted the CRE in developing new tariff instructions for electricity, including documents and methodologies for billing and rate design.
+The CRE previously did not have specific procedures or formulas for billing or rate design.

-NARUC experts collaborated with CRE to create a new timeline for implementing Clean Energy Certificates.
-This will encourage the energy generation from renewable sources by providing another financial incentive for generators.
+Through USAID support, NARUC experts collaborated with the CRE to create a new timeline for implementing Clean Energy Certificates.
+This helped to encourage energy generation from renewable sources by providing another financial incentive for generators.

 Mexican Energy Regulatory Commission